vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 ono Mahayuga of 4320000 years; one thousand Mabāyugas are equal to a kalpa which is a day of Brahmā and the night of Brahma is also of the same duration.
 As there are 14 Manvantaras in a Kalpa, each Manvantara is a little over 71 Mahāyugas; Viṣṇupurāṇa III.
 2. 50-51, Mat.
 144. 102-3, 145.
 1, Brah. chap.
 5; Nār.
 (I. 56.
 149–152) sets out the tithis on which each Manyantara started and that are therefore called Manvādi-tithis; these tithis are sacred and śrāddhas are to be offered on them.
 Vide H of Dh. vol. IV. p.
 375 for the Manyādi tithis and Vi.
 Dh.
 I. chap.
 176–189

 for nanies and descriptions of the 14 Manvantaras.
 Maricasaptamison Cai. śu.
-7 worship the Sun, feed brāhmanas
+7 worship the Sun, feed brāhmaṇas

 and make them partake of 100 maricas ( pepper) with the mantra' om khakholkāya svābā'; the performer has not to undergo separation from those dear to him; Rāma and Sitā, Nala and Damayanti performed this vrata; HV I. 696 (from